What Is Cyber Insurance?

 1. It’s not guaranteed that cybercriminals will provide a decryption key to recover your data.
 They’re criminals after all.

-2. It’s not guaranteed that, even with a decryption key, you’ll be able to recover your data.
+2. Even with a decryption key, you may not be able to recover your data.
 This could be intentional, or simply poor design on the part of cybercriminals.
 Ransomware code is notoriously buggy.

 3. Paying the ransom encourages cybercriminals to keep plying their trade, and can even result in businesses that pay being hit by the same ransomware demand twice.